shitcoinswap/.github/profile/README.md

 # Welcome to Shitcoin Swap

-By shitcoiners, for shitcoiners.
+The brokerage platform created by shitcoiners, for shitcoiners.
 Open source.
 Poop-branded.
-The last brokerage platform you'll ever need.
+As things are ought to be.

 The financial future never looked shittier.